Treaty of Guadalupe-Hidalgo – The 1850 Compromise

 For a long time in the nineteenth century, New Mexicans were allowed to move along at an unhurried pace, and to follow their Old World customs without interference because other Americans were hardly aware of their existence.
 Gradually, of course, by a process of accretion, American ways made inroads.
 Yet the framework of Hispanic culture was kept intact and continued to serve as the principal point of reference by which the people viewed their past and measured the future.

-One test still remained to confirm Americans in the belief that New Mexicans were loyal and worthy sons of the republic.
+Some Americans remained skeptical that New Mexicans were loyal and worthy American citizens.
 At the outbreak of the Spanish-American War in 1898, President William McKinley sent a telegram to Governor Miguel A. Otero, Jr., at Santa Fe, asking him to assist in recruiting stalwart young men who were good shots and good riders.
-Otero, the first Hispanic to serve as governor of the territory, knew he was on the spot.
+Otero, the first Hispanic governor of the territory, knew he was on the spot.
 “Many newspapers in the East,” he later told an interviewer, “were dubious about our loyalty we having such a large Mexican population.”
 Hoping to lay suspicions to rest, Governor Otero issued a call to every town and ranch in the territory for volunteers and offered his own services, if needed.
 The response from both Hispanics and Anglos was so generous that afterward Theodore Roosevelt would claim that half the officers and men of his famous Rough Riders Regiment came from New Mexico.

 In 1898 Congress passed the Fergusson Act providing for the foundation of a public school system in the territory.